CBenghi/git-hook/notes.md

 # Study repo for git hooks

-## Trigger

-This line may have empty whitespace at the end to trigger pre-commit hooks

 ## Notes

 According to [this SO post](https://stackoverflow.com/a/54281447/2193151), it is possible to specify a custom folder for the hooks with the following command: